Custom redirect results / landing page

-Please read this blog post on how to work with custom landing pages in general, then head over to the GitHub link below to grab your free sample code.
+Please read this blog post on how to work with custom result redirect / landing pages in general, then head over to the GitHub link below to grab your free sample code.

 Just a few lines – you can find a full example on GitHub.

-When working with custom result landing pages in WordPress you need to add a PHP file outside of WordPress to capture the data.
+When working with result redirect pages in WordPress you need to add a PHP file outside of WordPress to capture the data.
 Unfortunately it is not possible to send data via POST to a WordPress page.

-To build custom result landing pages you need to:
+To build result redirect pages you need to:

 - Create a PHP file to capture the data from the Riddle and upload that to a directory on your server outside of WordPress (in a sub directory called Riddle for example).

 - Open a session and store the data you want to use on the custom result page in a session variable

 - Redirect to the WordPress page where you want to display the results in your PHP

 - Add PHP code to your landing page in WordPress to process the data from the session variable and display it